JettJagger/keycode/README.md

 The keycode Generator was one of three tasks set in week 3 of the CodeNation Software Developer bootcamp.

-## Brief:
+## Criteria:

-A welcome message should be displayed (in any form).
-The generator should wait for a key to be pressed, once the key is pressed, the generator should report the: Code, Key and which Values.
+1.A welcome message should be displayed (in any form).
+2.The generator should wait for a key to be pressed.
+3.Once the key is pressed, the generator should report the: Code, Key and which Values.
-Appropriate styling should be applied.
+4.Appropriate styling should be applied.

 # Feedback: